KDE/print-manager/README.md

 ## General

-For Plasma6, the KCM will provide the primary means to add/configure printers and printer groups.
+The print-manager KCM provides the primary means to add/configure printers and printer groups.
 In addition, some of the basic CUPS print server options can be configured.
-There are some limitations to KCM add-printer features that mirror the legacy apps:
+There are some limitations to the KCM that mirror the (pre-Plasma6) legacy apps:

 * Limited support for Windows printers using samba
 * Limited support for auto print queue identification for older connection schemes (LPD/SOCKET)